swiftbird07/IRIS-SOAR/docs/source/contributing.rst

 .. code:: python
     def receive_result(Detection):
-    """" This function receives a result to a detection from Z-SOAR.
+    """" This function receives a result to a detection from IRIS-SOAR.

     Args:
         Detection: A valid object of type 'Detection'.